pivotal/blog/content/post/Quoted_and_unqouted_template_variables_in_Concourse_CI.md

 - --var "key=value"
 - --load-vars-from <filename>

 Both parameters can be specified multiple times, values loaded later will overwrite values loaded earlier.
-All formats are loaded as [YAML](https://en.wikipedia.org/wiki/YAML), the files specified with "--load-vars-from" must contain valid YAML.
+All formats are loaded as [YAML](https://en.wikipedia.org/wiki/YAML), the files specified with `--load-vars-from` must contain valid YAML.

 # Different types of placeholders

 ### Unquoted placeholders

-The version which is most common today, and which is documented in the "set-pipeline" documentation, is using two opening and two closing parenthesis.
+The version which is most common today, and which is documented in the `set-pipeline` documentation, is using two opening and two closing parenthesis.

 Pipeline example: